troysalt/troysalt.github.io/aboutme.md

 title: About me
 ---

 This website is a work in progress.
-In the meantime, checkout my [LinkedIn](https://www.linkedin.com/in/troysaltiel/)
+In the meantime, check out my [LinkedIn](https://www.linkedin.com/in/troysaltiel/).